TCJA-SNN: Temporal-Channel Joint Attention for Spiking Neural Networks: Experiments

 \textbf{Corollary.} \textit{Based on the broad CCS obtained by TCJA, there exists information flow among $\mathcal{T}$ and $\mathcal{C}$, cooperatively considering the temporal and channel correlation, which is also clued in Eq. ~\ref{equ_ccf}.}

-Recalling Eq. ~\ref{equ_time_attention} and Eq. ~\ref{equ_channel_attention}, through two 1-D convolutions along different dimensions, we construct two CCS in vertical relationship, which are stored in $\mathcal{T}$ and $\mathcal{C}$.
+Recalling Eq. ~\ref{equ_time_attention} and Eq. ~\ref{equ_channel_attention}, through two 1-D convolutions along different dimensions, we construct two CCS in a vertical relationship, which are stored in $\mathcal{T}$ and $\mathcal{C}$.
 In particular, TCJA is to construct a CCS, which can perceive a larger area while realizing feature interaction in different directions.
-This cross receptive field is able to abolish the limitations caused by the monotonic dimension, thus bringing performance improvements to the network.
+This cross-receptive field is able to abolish the limitations caused by the monotonic dimension, thus bringing performance improvements to the network. {As a corollary, when the kernel sizes of the two dimensions are the same, we can obtain a square cross-shaped receptive field similar to that of conventional 2-D convolution, which is a effective scheme in 2-D convolution.}